glotzerlab/signac/doc/indexing.rst

 Generating a Master Index
 -------------------------

-A master index is a compilation of multiple indexes, which simplifies the operation on a larger data space.
+A master index is a compilation of multiple indexes that simplifies operating on a larger data space.
 To make a signac project part of a master index, we simply create a file called ``signac_access.py`` in its root directory.
 The existance of this file tells **signac** that the projects in those directories should be indexed as part of a master index.

-Imagining that we have two projects in two different directories ``~/project_a`` and ``~/project_b`` within our home directory.
+Imagine that we have two projects in two different directories ``~/project_a`` and ``~/project_b`` within our home directory.
-We then create the ``signac_access.py`` file in each respective project directory like this:
+We create the ``signac_access.py`` file in each respective project directory like this:

 .. code-block:: bash